Peter Chin: Mayoral career

-Controversy

-Chin is a strong supporter of the controversial Forsyth Barr Stadium, over which questions have been raised over the cost and source of funding.
-This support almost certainly cost him the election.
+As Mayor, Chin supported the Forsyth Barr Stadium, which drew controversy over its cost and source of funding.
 In the course of examining funding options he sent a confidential letter to the Government asking for money without full Council approval, and was on a committee of three that later censured Councillor Teresa Stevenson for leaking the letter to the Otago Daily Times.
-Chin chaired the Chinese Gardens Trust which built the Dunedin Chinese Garden, using $3.75 million of New Zealand taxpayers' and $1 million of Dunedin ratepayers' money.
-The Gardens were constructed in an authentic manner, using almost a thousand tonnes of rocks imported from Lake Tai, China.

 Post-mayoral career

 During the 2010 Dunedin mayoral election, Peter Chin was defeated by Greater Dunedin candidate and Dunedin City Council councillor Dave Cull.
 He was one of the twelve members of the Constitutional Advisory Panel, which sought public input on a written constitution for New Zealand, since 2011.